Dear reader of ADxS.org, please excuse the disruption.

 3.2.2.
 ADHD symptoms and relationship to test subject

-One study looks at how the relationship with the test administrator influences the test results of ADHD sufferers.79
+One study addresses how the relationship with the test administrator influences the test results of people with ADHD.84

 3.2.3.
 Smoking masks ADHD symptoms

 Smoking as self-medication increases dopamine levels - albeit only in the short term.
 It also reduces stress symptoms and irritability.
-People with ADHD smoke about twice as often as those without the disorder.
+People with ADHD smoke about twice as often as people without ADHD.

-Smoking can therefore make the diagnosis of ADHD more difficult.80
+Smoking can therefore make the diagnosis of ADHD more difficult.85

-A study of emotional dysregulation in smokers with ADHD found no differences between those who smoked as usual and those who abstained from smoking for 24 hours.81
+A study of emotional dysregulation in smokers with ADHD found no differences between those who smoked as usual and those who abstained from smoking for 24 hours.86

 It is well known that withdrawal from alcohol and other drugs requires a period of 2 to 4 weeks so that the receptors downregulated by the high supply of neurotransmitters (dopamine, etc.) can upregulate again.
 This is responsible for the withdrawal symptoms, among other things.
 This also applies to nicotine.
 It is possible that only tests that require nicotine withdrawal of more than 2 to 4 weeks will be able to show a difference.

-One study calculated that there are 116,200 different ADHD subtypes - if each combination of symptoms is considered a separate subtype.82
+One study calculated that there are 116,200 different ADHD subtypes - if each combination of symptoms is considered a separate subtype.87

 Against this background, the currently (still?) common test procedures, which (using DSM 5 as an example) are based on 9 characteristics for hyperactivity/impulsivity and 9 characteristics for inattention, of which at least 6 characteristics must be fulfilled in at least one category, should be questioned.
-Affected persons with 5 characteristics in both categories would be qualified by DSM 5 as “no ADHD”.
+People with ADHD with 5 features in both categories would be qualified by DSM 5 as “no ADHD”.
 Not all doctors realize that the DSM and ICD are merely guidelines and not diagnostic standards - a misunderstanding that Francis Allen, the head of the DSM IV Commission, warned against.

-Against this background, we believe that the diagnostic approach pursued by Barkley and ourselves based on a query of a large number of symptoms is definitely worth considering.
+On this basis, we consider Barkley’s and our approach of a diagnosis based on a query of a large number of symptoms to be well worth considering.
 The big ADxS.ORG - ADHD online test

 3.2.5.
 Evaluations by parents and teachers differ significantly

-One study found that teachers’ and parents’ evaluations of the effects of ADHD medication did not correlate.
-These strong differences show that different sources should be used when evaluating ADHD.83
+One study found that teachers’ and parents’ evaluations of the effects of medication for ADHD did not correlate.
+These strong differences demonstrate that different sources should be used when evaluating ADHD.88

 3.2.6.
 Conclusions

-For reliable results, tests for ADHD should properly be carried out in different test environments that take into account the degree of underchallenge, appropriate arousal and overload.
+For reliable results, tests for ADHD would have to be carried out correctly in different test environments that take into account the degree of underchallenge, appropriate arousal and overchallenge.
 Furthermore, smoking behavior should be included in the weighting of the test results, which has not been done sufficiently to date.
 Testing on the basis of all possible ADHD symptoms seems to us to be an option worth considering.

 4. Objective measurement methods (biomarkers) for ADHD

-To date, no diagnosis of ADHD has been established by measuring objective biological or neurological values.
+To date, there is no biomarker in sight that could be used to diagnose ADHD by measuring objective biological or neurological values.89

 However, measurement methods have already been researched enough to validate and support diagnoses.
 The advantage of measurement methods is that the result is not distorted by prior knowledge, training or particular motivations (interest, hyperfocus).